Kardyne/m2r_project_mpi_broadcast/README.md

 This is a student project whose only aim is to better understand the MPI algorithms.

-This project aims to study different MPI_broadcast algorithms.
+This project aims to study different MPI_allreduce algorithms.
 The first part consists in an analysis of the algorithm for various network topologies, followed by an implementation and a testing part which will be used to confirm or disprove the analysis.